The Royal Meteorological Society Professional Accreditation

 - If a CPD report is not submitted when requested or a CPD report is assessed as unsatisfactory on more than one occasion, then the CE/CPD panel may recommend to the Accreditation Board the withdrawal of Accreditation.

 - Where accreditation is withdrawn, individuals are no longer entitled to use the post-nominals RMet or CMet.

 Procedure for disciplinary action

 - If the Society receives a written complaint against an accredited Meteorologist, this will be investigated by the Accreditation Board.

 - Evidence to be considered includes that from the Meteorologist against whom the complaint is made.

-- Disciplinary action, including withdrawal of accreditation, is recommended when appropriate by the Accreditation Board to Council which ratifies or amends the recommendation.
+- When appropriate, disciplinary action, including withdrawal of accreditation, is recommended by the Accreditation Board to Council, which ratifies or amends the recommendation.

 - Appeal against disciplinary action may be made within two months of the notification of the Council’s decision.
 The appeal will be heard by an ad hoc committee of Past Officers of the Society appointed by Council.
 The committee will review the evidence and report back to Council, whose decision is then final.